 Not Just 'Skinny' But Top Quality!

-Now, for the majority of us January brings its fair share of painstakingly healthy notions and with it a 'healthier' way of life.
-Granted... after the festive period we all need a little rest from the indulgence...moderation is key!
+Now, for the majority of us, January brings its fair share of painstakingly healthy notions and with it a 'healthier' way of life.
+Granted, after the festive period we all need a little rest from the indulgence but moderation is key!

 The Skinny Story

-Skinny Prosecco is my January choice, not only because Amanda is fantastic but she really has nailed a top quality sparkling wine with all the right notes.
+Skinny Prosecco is my January choice, not only because Amanda is fantastic, but she has nailed a top-quality sparkling wine with all the right notes.

-Vegan, organic, gluten free and less sugar... is their anything this bottle doesn't do?.
-Now put these words behind you for one moment, not only is the above true but the juice inside the bottle is of a premium quality too.
-Amanda sources her top quality Glera from Treviso in the North East of Italy, Veneto.
-What makes this low sugar wine interesting is the fact that without sugar these grapes have nothing to hide behind.
-You can make reasonable wine with bad grapes providing you throw enough sugar at it... think of the sugar as a mask that covers all the impurities of a bad grape and bingo...cheap Prosecco was born.
+Vegan, organic, gluten-free and less sugar, is there anything this bottle doesn't do?.
+Now put these words behind you for one moment, not only is the above true but the juice inside the bottle is of premium quality too.
+Amanda sources her top-quality Glera from Treviso in the North East of Italy, Veneto.
+What makes this low sugar wine interesting is the fact that without sugar, these grapes have nothing to hide behind.
+You can create an okay wine with not the best grapes providing you throw enough sugar at it.
+Think of the sugar as a mask that covers the impurities of a low-quality grape, and bingo...cheap Prosecco was born.

-Amanda has sourced some amazing Glera which doesn't need to hide behind anything, hence why you pay a little bit more of a premium than the usual bottle of sparkling wine.
+Amanda has sourced some fantastic Glera which doesn't need to hide behind anything, hence why you pay a little bit more of a premium than the usual bottle of sparkling wine.

-Why the Name Skinny? well it does have a little something to do with the sugar content as well as a little bit of branding.
+Why the Name Skinny?
+Well, it does have a little something to do with the sugar content as well as a little bit of branding.
 Amanda set about her ways early on to create some transparency in the Brut, Extra Brut wording within the industry.
-The name 'Skinny' is a great indicator of what the bottle is about, not everyone knows the difference between a Extra Dry and an Extra Brut so to make life a little easier I have laid out the facts here.
-You can find anywhere up-to 12-17 grams of residual sugar in 1 litre of pressed grape juice in a bottle of Extra Dry Prosecco whereas an Extra Brut will be lesser in sweetness allowing for up-to 0-6 grams of residual sugar per 1 litre of pressed grape juice.
+The name 'Skinny' is an excellent indicator of what the bottle is about.
+Not everyone knows the difference between an Extra Dry and an Extra Brut, so to make life a little easier, I have laid out the facts here.
+You can find anywhere up-to 12-17 grams of residual sugar in 1 litre of pressed grape juice in a bottle of Extra Dry Prosecco whereas an Extra Brut will be lesser in sweetness allowing for up to 0-6 grams of residual sugar per 1 litre of pressed grape juice.

 Get your fill of the Skinny stuff here: